dpengineering/azure-maze/info.md

 Likely cause of the memory loss is not releasing the tracked frame after being used, as the Azure Kinect requires.
 Finding a function to do that in the library will be needed, or adding a command to the library.
 As I could not find where the library is stored, this was not done and so there is no confirmation that releasing the frame will fix the packet loss.

-### The V2 GUI ###
+### The V.2 GUI ###
-The GUI is 100% button based.
+The V2 GUI is 100% button based.
 Buttons are pressed by holding a hand over the button (so the onscreen location of the tracked hand, indicated with a circle drawn around the hand joint, is on the button), and the button will fade from green to red over a short time.
 This is to prevent accidental button presses, and is possible to disable.

 Screens are displayed via a variable that saves the name of the current screen, and an if statement within the loop checks which "gamestate" (the screen name) is displayed and renders accordingly.
 Each loop deals with a single frame of tracked data.

 ## V.3 Project Structure, Files/Purpose ##
+V3 is run via a shell script.
+V3's shell script differs from V1 as the C server needs to be started first, so instead of running a single python3 command, V3 runs the server and client programs in the background.
+This makes crashes and closing the program unreliable, and so far the primary fix to runtime crashes is a computer restart.

+The vast majority of the C tracker is copied from Azure's simple_sample, with additions to track only the nearest user and compute hand angles, and a TCP server.

+The Python ODrive control is sensitive to the given angle, so the ramp_down zone is dampened to +- 20 degrees.
+Adjust as needed.

 ### Subfolders ###
-* /tracking stores the C tracker.
+* /tracking-module stores the C tracker.
 * /testing contains the programs used to test possible solutions to problems encountered, and is kept to either test functions without the rest of the maze, or for future testing.

 Note that testing may not be updated along with the main project, so the main project's implementations of testing code may differ greatly from what's in /testing.